MystenLabs/sui/doc/src/contribute/observability.md

 ### Tracing and span output

 To generate detailed span start and end logs, define the `SUI_JSON_SPAN_LOGS` environment variable.
-Note that this causes all output to be in JSON format, which is not as human-readable, so it is not enabled by default.
+This causes all output to be in JSON format, which is not as human-readable, so it is not enabled by default.

 You can send this output to a tool or service for indexing, alerts, aggregation, and analysis.